verygood-ops/fork-terraform-aws-transfer-family/examples/sftp-connector-example/README.md

 # AWS Transfer Family SFTP Connector Example with EventBridge Integration

-This example demonstrates how to use the AWS Transfer Family SFTP connector module to connect an S3 bucket to an external SFTP server, with automatic file transfer triggered by EventBridge when files are uploaded to S3.
+This example demonstrates how to use the AWS Transfer Family SFTP connector module to connect an S3 bucket to an external SFTP server, with automatic file transfer triggered directly by EventBridge when files are uploaded to S3.

 ## Architecture